About me.

 Lucas Phillips is an upright and electric bassist, composer, and writer from Boston whose work fuses Black American and classical music with journalism and poetry.
 As a composer, his influences range from Charles Mingus to Olivier Messaien, and he draws from the rich traditions of jazz, blues, funk, the Great American songbook, and European art music.
 He has performed in the US and abroad playing his original music, as a sideman, and in musical theatre.

-His current project, Lifesongs, is a merging of journalism and music, using the unique tools of music to share stories from the survivors of homicide victims.
+He also has a love of writing, and his current project, Lifesongs, is a merging of journalism and music, using the unique tools of music to share stories from the survivors of homicide victims.